MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/troubleshooting/debugResource.md

 ---
-ms.date:  06/12/2017
-keywords:  dsc,powershell,configuration,setup
+description: This article shows you how to enable debugging for DSC configurations. ms.date: 06/12/2017
 title: Debugging DSC resources
-description: This article shows you how to enable debugging for DSC configurations.
 ---

 # Debugging DSC resources